Skip to main content

 #Weather & Climate

-April is statistically Singapore's hottest month — daytime highs reach 32–34°C, nights stay above 25°C, and humidity hovers between 80–90%.
+Daytime highs reach 32–34°C, nights stay above 25°C, and humidity hovers 75–90% across most of the day.
 The "feels-like" temperature regularly tips into the high 30s.
-April sits in the inter-monsoon period: rainfall is moderate (around 150mm), but afternoon thunderstorms can be sudden and dramatic.
-The trade-off is that mornings and late evenings are usually clear, with deep blue skies and the kind of golden light that makes the Marina Bay skyline look unreal.
+April sits in the inter-monsoon period: rainfall is moderate (~150–170mm spread across 15–18 wet days), but afternoon thunderstorms peak in April–May alongside November and are the most dramatic of the year.
+The trade-off is mornings and late evenings stay generally clear, with the kind of golden light that makes the Marina Bay skyline look unreal.

 #Getting Around